Butterfly (Kylie Minogue song): Composition and release

 Music critics identified "Butterfly" as a contemporary house, dance-pop, and electronic dance track.
 The song contains electronic drums, basslines, cascading synths, and a flute performance by Paul Mertens.
+"Butterfly" is written in the key of A♭ minor and has a tempo of 132 beats per minute.
 The track uses the butterfly image to describe the spiritual freedom and joy of life, with lines such as: "You are more than my everything and your love gives me wings — like a butterfly."
 Picchiotti instructed Minogue's vocals in order to fit the cheerful theme; she can be heard singing harmonies in a light tone of voice in the background.

 Parlophone included "Butterfly" on Minogue's seventh studio album Light Years (2000).
-Prior to the album, two remixes of the track were issued as a test pressing in the UK to measure DJ reactions to Minogue's new material.
+Prior to the album, in May 2000, two remixes of the track were issued as a test pressing in the UK to measure DJ reactions to Minogue's new material.
 "Butterfly" was considered to be the fourth single from Light Years, but was pulled in favour of the Latin-influenced "Please Stay," which was released in December 2000.

 Although Light Years was not released in the US, Picchiotti asked permission to release "Butterfly" there via Blueplate Records, an independent label he founded in 1999.
 He was granted a limited budget and had to commission additional remixes, release and promote the single within six months.
 Picchiotti produced the Sandstorm Mix, while also picking other remixes and dubs for the single release, including the work by English dance music production group Dillon & Dickins (credited as Illicit) and fellow American DJ E-Smoove.
-In November 2001, "Butterfly" was released as a promotional single in the US through both Blueplate Records and its sublabel Blue² Records.
+In November 2001, "Butterfly" was released as a promotional single in the US through both Blueplate Records and its sublabel Blue2 Records.
 The single was issued in two formats in 2001: a twelve-inch single, and a double twelve-inch single.
 In early 2002, a CD single and a maxi single were issued; the covers of the 2002 releases are taken from the photoshoot for Light Years, which show Minogue wearing nothing but a towel.